NathanCheshire/Cyder/README.md

 - [ ]  utilze html inside of notifications (line breaks, color, bold, italics, etc.)
 - [ ]  be able to set the background to a solid color.
 On doing so, save the background
 - [ ]  Algorithms package with euclidian algorithm: Algorithms.euclidian(47,63) should return ints in same order to multiply alpha and beta inputs by to get the gcd
+- [ ]  make an entire minecraft widget which can launch minecraft via the offical launcher, lunar client, or any other client provided the user can provide a path to the executable
+- [ ]  allow starting executables to be mapped to links within the menu
+- [ ]  convert all non vector based images to SVGs or other vector based data structures